Out-of-stock anxiety and shipping delays won’t stop people from last-minute shopping this year

 During the busiest shopping time of the year—and during a year when supply-chain issues have plagued global retail—this might not be the smartest way to go about filling those wrapping-paper- and ribbon-bedecked boxes.

-Perhaps that’s what informing shoppers’ willingness to compromise.
+Perhaps that’s what’s informing shoppers’ willingness to compromise.
 The poll reveals that 68% say they have flexible shopping lists and 46% report they’ll be willing to buy things they hadn’t planned to if they can’t find what they’d hoped to purchase.
 Plus, 34% plan to try new brands and retailers as they scout.

 And people know that switching it up this holiday season is a very real possibility—and not just for the people who embrace procrastination as a shopping strategy,

-According to RetailMeNot’s research, respondents point to products being out of stock as their No. 1 stress factor; 45% said it was their top anxiety-inducing problem.
+According to RetailMeNot’s research, respondents point to products being out of stock as their number one stress factor; 45% said it was their top anxiety-inducing problem.

 Meanwhile, shoppers are anticipating delivery and shipping delays (55%), product shortages (53%), and more expensive products (42%), but none of that is deterring the shop-til-you-drop crowd.